Skip to main content

 Is the bomb timer free?

 Completely free.
-No ads, no sign-up, no hidden costs.
+No ads, no hidden costs.
 It runs in your browser with nothing to install.

 Can I set a custom duration?